andrewcooke/uykfg/README.md

   the playlist is empty.

-However, the number of calls made to EchoNest is huge when first run (the scan and link scripts) (even though the calls are aggressively cached - it takes days to get the data for my music collectin).
+However, the number of calls made to EchoNest is huge when first run (the scan and link scripts; even though the calls are aggressively cached it takes days to get the data for my music collection).
 So this is not a good use of EchoNest and won't scale well.

 If, despite that, you want to use this code, please email me at